Me by Zen

 • Build an awesome website with a group interested in this issue

-• Create an online petition (or 2 or 3) and post a link to it on your website. (this is also a way to build your email list/newsletter subscribers)
+• Create an online petition (or 2 or 3) and post a link to it on your website.
+(This is also a way to build your email list/newsletter subscribers)

 • Develop a list of local landscape companies that don’t use gas-powered leaf blowers.
 Post it on your website and promote it widely.